 1. Remember that China actively censors Internet content including websites and apps like Facebook, Instagram, YouTube, WhatsApp and many, many more blocked websites.
 So to share stories and photos with your friend during your journey, I’d buy a VPN before you leave to get around the Internet censors (such as ExpressVPN), otherwise it’s much harder to do so once you arrive since the VPN websites are blocked.
 Thankfully, there are still ways to install a VPN from within China.

 2. As mentioned above, the easiest way to buy a prepaid China SIM card before you depart for China.
 This can easily free up an entire morning or afternoon to see other things in China instead of waiting and trying to figure out phone plans.
 We recommend Airalo’s China eSIM options.
+A tourist SIM card offers the advantage of being tailored for travelers, often including data packages that suit short-term usage needs and simplifying the buying process compared to local alternatives.

 3. It can be easy to run out of phone credit quickly in China especially if you are consuming heavy data usage services like streaming and video chat.
 If you have a plan with less data than you would normally use at home, use your phone sparingly so you can avoid having to top off your phone plan multiple times.